aivaraleksiev/1brc/README.md

    ```
 2. **Configure the Project**:
    - Set the C++ standard to C++20.
-   - In Visual Studio, choose `Release x64` as the solution platform.
+   - In Visual Studio 2022, choose `Release x64` as the solution platform.

 3. **Generate Sample CSV Files**:
    - Install Python 3.